csc203-calpoly/lecture-notes/src/18_checked_unchecked/index.md

       double miles = Double.parseDouble(parts[1]);
       totalMiles += miles;
     }

+    // Always a good idea to close the Scanner when we're done with it. fileScanner.close();
   } catch (FileNotFoundException fnfe) {
     // Gracefully handle the exception
     System.out.println("Could not find a file called " + fileName);